Laurent Elie Badessi: Career

 Focusing on his artistic undertakings considerably boosted Badessi's desire to get closer and closer to total artistic freedom.
-Being politically correct—which was a key factor during so many years of working for important brands—was no longer an issue, and he could now translate what he would observe in this world into images without restraint.

-Following that philosophy, Badessi created "American Dream, This is not a dream" (2006) a series of portraits based on the propagandist campaigns elaborated in the United States to attract new recruits during the Iraq War.
-The project was acclaimed abroad and widely collected, but seen as too controversial in the States at the time because of the tense relationship between many military families and the Government, as a result, the series was not widely exhibited in the States.
+Badessi created "American Dream, This is not a dream" (2006) a series of portraits based on the propagandist campaigns elaborated in the United States to attract new recruits during the Iraq War.
+The project was acclaimed abroad and widely collected, but seen as too controversial in the United-States at the time because of the tense relationship between many military families and the Government, as a result, the series was not widely exhibited in its homeland.
 "American Dream, This is not a dream" was later selected for the prestigious Arte Laguna Prize and shown at the Venice Arsenal (2011).